 However, in 14th century Venice, they were also very practical.
 Known as chopines, locals created heels as high as 70cm!
 Imagine trying to go on a night out in a pair of those!

 Not only was Henry VIII a lover of wives, but he was also a trendsetter in the shoe industry too – well, kind of!

 Due to his gout-stricken feet, he made a law that shoes must be made 6 inches wide.

 The King of France, Louis XIV, also followed in Henry VIII’s footsteps by becoming a shoe fashionista.
 As the Sun’s King was only 5 foot 5 inches, he made high heeled shoes mandatory for men.
 Thank goodness Peter Crouch wasn’t about in those days!

 My feet are 21 grains of barley long

 During Roman civilisation, shoe masters used a grain of barley to measure the foot when making sandals.
 However, it’s believed that this method was used during the early Middle Ages in Britain, with King Edward II issuing it as an official measurement standard in footwear production in 1324.

 Wedding’s are thirsty work

-If you hate feet and the cheesy smells they often give off, you may want to skip to the next fact.
+If you hate feet and the cheesy smells they often give off, you may want to skip to the next fact about shoes.